 - Place a piece of baking paper onto a large baking tray.

 - Break up the cake using fingers into small pieces in a large bowl.

 - Add a couple of tablespoons of coconut cream and a squirt or two of honey, stirring the mixture until it is moist.

-- Using either a spoon or a cake pop scoop, measure out even sized balls of cake mixture and gently squeezing to bring the mixture together so that it sticks, roll in the palms of your hands to make egg shaped balls.
+- Using either a spoon or a cake pop scoop, measure out even-sized balls of cake mixture and gently squeeze to bring the mixture together so that it sticks.

 - Place each ball on the baking sheet and then place the tray in the freezer for about 30 minutes to harden slightly before coating.